samsquire/ideas5/README.md

 # 638. State machine formulation, movement and memory management

+Manual memory management, there is an event that means something can be thrown away.
+It's essentially a state.

 # 639. Memory management as pieces of string

 We can stretch a piece of memory location to identify it's beginning and end and wire the free to occur when the end of string is reached.